just-buildsystem/justbuild/doc/future-designs/tree-overlay.md

 In the defining expressions of rules, two additional constructors `TREE_OVERLAY` and `DISJOINT_TREE_OVERLAY` are added that (like `ACTION`, `BLOB`, and `TREE`) can be used to describe parts of the action graph.
-These constructors have one argument `"deps"` which has to evaluate to a list of tree-conflict&mdash;free mappings of strings to artifacts, also called "stages".
+These constructors have one argument `"$1"` which has to evaluate to a list of tree-conflict&mdash;free mappings of strings to artifacts, also called "stages".
 The result of this function is a single artifact, the tree defined to be the overlay